at-elcapitan/Limited-TNiC/README.md

 # Limited TNiC Bot

 Limited TNiC is a full rewrite of nEXT bot with saving functionality.
-TNiC stands for "The nEXT is on C".
+TNiC stands for "The nEXT is C".
 TNiC is fully compatible with Limited nEXT PostgreSQL DB, so you don't want to replace it.

 ## About